 Our goats are provided free choice Organic Atlantic Kelp, Sweetlix goat minerals, and 2nd cut grass hay.
 Does are fed Poulin Grain dairy goat pellets.

 Bucks receive Poulin Meat goat pellets that contain ammonium chloride for urinary tract health.
 I also top their grain with black oil sunflower seeds.
-In the evening all of the goats get a snack of a few raisins and goldfish crackers, which are their favorite.
+In the evening all of the goats get a snack of a few raisins and animal crackers, which are their favorite.
 They also love eating the leaves from the apple trees in the summer.

 We give Copasure capsules as needed for copper deficiency.
 They also receive scheduled Bo-Se injections for selenium and vitamin E. They are vaccinated yearly for CDT and Rabies.